 Below I've tried to summarize and visualize the relationship between IoT devices and the infrastructures, in the subsections, you can find some examples together with an explanation why I classify the products as IoT devices

 - Is it a thing? - Yes because the main task of a button is to be pushed, nothing else.
-In the case of a "Heineken button", every button press triggers an order of some Heineken on Amazon for a dedicated
+In the case of a "Heineken button", every button press triggers an order of some Heineken on Amazon

 - Is it connected to the internet? - Yes, using the connectivity functionality the button doesn't stay in the home WLAN but establish a direct connection with Amazon and set an order directly there.